How Useful Is Garmin’s Solar Charging on the Fenix 7S Pro?

 Garmin’s Power Glass has the potential to provide a significant amount of additional battery life under certain conditions.
 The people who will experience the most benefit from Garmin’s solar charging are those who a) spend more time in low battery modes, b) spend a lot of time outside in direct sunlight, and/or c) get the larger 7X watch.

 But for most people, under real world conditions, I’m going to go out on a limb and say that this is mostly a gimmick.
 I know that in my case, I don’t expect to see much impact from solar charging at all.
-I’ve used the watch for a couple of weeks now, and the data is clear that I will never get close to 150k lux hour per day.
-That’s also at the height of summer – late August – and it will only get worse as winter approaches and the sun goes away earlier.
+I’ve used the watch for a couple of months now, and the data is clear that I will never get close to 150k lux hour per day.
+I couldn’t get there in the height of the summer, and I get way less sunlight in the winter.

 If you’re looking at a Garmin Fenix 7S Pro Solar, the point is kind of moot.
 It’s a standard feature on all of the Fenix 7 Pros, and you can’t opt not to get the Power Glass.